 - Leased vehicles: You might need GAP insurance if you have a leased vehicle, particularly if you have a long-term agreement on your car.
 This insurance could help with your lease payoff, so that you're not left with a large bill that might run into the thousands.
 However, before choosing a GAP insurance policy, make sure this cover is not already built into your lease.

-How to make a GAP insurance claim with One Call
+How to claim on your GAP Insurance with One Call Insurance

 If you choose GAP insurance with One Call and need to claim, the process is straightforward.
 Just follow this step-by-step guide: